NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

     image_calc -c "max($thresh, var_0)" --output-nodata-value $thresh \
       image.tif -o mask.tif

 It is important that the image be raw, not projected, and if the image is part of a stereo pair, the corresponding camera for that image be used.
+In particular, since the image is multispectral, the camera must be for this dataset, not for the PAN one.

-For a stereo pair, this exercise can be done with both the left image and left camera, then separately for the right image and right camera.
+For a stereo pair, this tool can be run done with both the left image and left camera, then separately for the right image and right camera.
+Ideally the results should be very similar.

 The ``--session-type`` option determines which camera model to use (Digital Globe files have both an exact ``dg`` model and an approximate ``rpc`` model).

-The DEM itself must be in very good alignment with the mask used earlier.
-For Digital Globe images, it can be created using stereo either with the left and right PAN images from the same set as the multispectral images, or with the multispectral images themselves (the latter's resolution is coarser by a factor of 4 hence the DEM may turn out to be less precise.)

-Great care must be used if bundle adjustment or alignment takes place, to keep all datasets consistent.
-If the multispectral images were bundle-adjusted, the same adjustments can be used with all multispectral bands.
-If the DEM is obtained with bundle-adjusted images multispectral images, then ``--bundle-adjust-prefix`` must be passed to ``bathy_plane_calc`` as shown in the example above.

-If, however, bundle adjustment happened, with one or both of the MS and PAN pairs, the produced DEMs will no longer be aligned to each other.
-Hence, these must be individually aligned to a chosen reference DEM, the alignments applied to the cameras, as discussed in :numref:`ba_pc_align`.

-This is further discussed in :numref:`bathy_and_align`.
+See the next section for when it is posible to use the PAN DEM and/or data with alignments applied to them.

 Running this command will produce an output as follows::